sesam-io/python-transform-template/README.rst

 python-transform-template
 =========================

-A python micro service template for transforming a JSON entity stream.
+A python microservice template for transforming a JSON entity stream.
 This service is designed to be used with the `HTTP transform <https://docs.sesam.io/configuration.html#the-http-transform>`_ in a Sesam service instance.

 ::